 The wonderful thing to me is that I created this much work despite the ups and downs of 2021.
 Not all of this year's work has my normal elegant finish.
 Some of it is very raw, and I chose to leave it that way because it expressed exactly how I felt.
 There is admittedly some healing being done with this work and I felt I needed to also share that side of my practice.

 This new work uncovers a secret world in the minds and souls of my birds.
 My normally fictitious avian world is brought into realtime focus as clues of contemporary human events related to wins and loses, struggles and successes begin to emerge from normally benign areas of my work.
 Technically this series blends my current bird style with elements reminiscent of my previous fROG style.
 In many cases, I was unwilling to cloak thoughts and numbers in subtle expression.
-To the contrary, this series has what can be described as painted artists notes in places where I would normally paint a wing, or a stomach.
-Since we feel so many of our emotions in our abdomen, I thought it fitting that this is where my stories would be told.

 With this series I was in search of new methods for storytelling with my work.
 These paintings eschew the sometimes minimal or simplistic designs I usually am drawn to and instead fill any and all voids with texture or text that supports the theme of the work.
 This approach helped me re-introduce techniques I enjoyed from the past, while updating them for my current tastes.
 It was also very fun to paint this series and I plan to do more, perhaps an Owls 3.0.

 This series is all about the heroes, villains, and jesters that dominate our attention these days.
-With hopes of saving our specie, I replaced their eyes and orifices with evil eyes, to help protect us all and perhaps bring them back to reality.

 This nostalgic series aims to reframe historic moments in sports and pop culture where the performer's elevated their sponsor's brand to a new level of cultural relevance.
 Beyond the shoes, these paintings leave the historic stage nearly devoid of detail for us to refill in with our own memories of the moments and performers.